polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/simulate-a-network.md

 ### Review the Command-Line Options

-Before proceeding, let's examine the key command-line options used to start the node:
+Before proceeding, examine the key command-line options used to start the node:

 - `--base-path` - specifies the directory for storing all chain-related data
 - `--chain` - defines the chain specification to use
-- `--alice` - adds the predefined keys for the `alice` account to the node's keystore.
+- `--alice` - adds the predefined keys for the `Alice` account to the node's keystore.
 This account is used for block production and finalization
 - `--port` - sets the listening port for peer-to-peer (p2p) traffic.
 Different ports are necessary when running multiple nodes on the same machine
 - `--rpc-port` - specifies the port for incoming JSON-RPC traffic via WebSocket and HTTP
 - `--node-key` - defines the Ed25519 secret key for libp2p networking